InaraZahin/E-commerce-Automation/README.md

-Here's a reworded version of your README content:

 This project delivers end-to-end test automation for an E-commerce website, built using Selenium WebDriver with TestNG as the testing framework.

 The automation covers the following core modules/pages: